Best OBS Settings for Streaming in Low-end PC

 In this article, we will guide you through the process of setting up OBS for a slow computer.
 So let’s get started right away!

 While OBS is one of the best streaming software options friendly for newbies and professionals, setting it up for a low-end PC can be a bit technical.
-But, even though the settings may seem advanced, you only need to pay attention to 3 things: video settings, audio settings, and stream settings.
+But, even though the settings may seem advanced, you only need to pay attention to 3 things: FPS, canvas resolution and audio sample rate.

 To make it work smoothly with your PC, let’s take a look at the best OBS settings for recording on a low-end PC.